julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L04_GroupModels.md

 Preventing tuberculosis in the foreign-born population of Canada: a mathematical modelling study.
 Varughese, Langlois-Klassen, Long, & Li.
 [International Journal of Tuberculosis and Lung Disease](https://doi.org/10.5588/ijtld.13.0625) **18** (2014)

+- New immigrants from Canada come predominantly from countries in which TB is very active
+- It has been noticed that people develop TB in the first few years of their presence in CAN
+- Want to investigate this, together with effect of various screening measures

 ---

 ![bg contain](https://raw.githubusercontent.com/julien-arino/3MC-course-epidemiological-modelling/main/FIGS/VarugheseLangloisklassenLongLi-2014-TB-flow_diagram.png)